aduerig/shumi-chess/README.md

   * ~~Sloth: Should use "Anytime behavior" of iterive deepinging, to make a "Wake up grampa" button. (use last levels of deepeinings results.)
 Related to the above "trap #2", as both of these situations should do this.
 This is a problem in MinimaxAI.~~
   * Sloth: Use other "speedups", that result from iterive deepening. (~~Killer moves~~ + History heuristics, aspiration, SEE).
 These changes do not rely on TT or transposition tables.
 This is a problem in MinimaxAI.
 Aspiration is coded, but not tested at all.
   * Sloth: Does not move immediatly if only one legal move.
 Only problem in fixing it, what is the evaluation? can you present a move to the user, with no evaluation?
 Zero evaluation?
-  * Bug: bitboards_to_algebriac() does not do disambiguation.
+  * Failure: bitboards_to_algebriac() does not do disambiguation.
 Too hard for now.
 Does not postfix checks with a "+" either.
 The function is debug for human consumption only.
+  * Bug: In auto play, ridiculus queen sacs.
+Does not happen in human play apparently.
+  * Sloth: SHould return immediatly when mate found.

 ## todo
 * See [brainStorm](doc/brainStorm.md) for more future directions.